 God wanted to reveal something to the people of Judah, but just what was the lesson that God was showing Ezekiel on behalf of the people of Judah, and what is the lesson for the church today?
 Firstly, God showed Ezekiel the condition of the people’s hearts.
 Their hearts were like dry, dead bones.
 In other words, they were in a desolate and hopeless place.
 They had no hope for the present and no vision for the future.
 The Jewish people had been stripped of their resources and culture, alienated from their God (or so they thought) and then transplanted into another culture; they were no more than “dead bones.”
 How could they possibly envision a future for themselves?
 After all, they had disobeyed God and were now being punished for their sins.

 Secondly, God tested the faith of Ezekiel by asking him a question.
 God’s question was designed to show Ezekiel that he had the faith that was needed to prophesy to a “dead” people.
 (God already knew what kind of faith Ezekiel had; He always knows everything about His people.
 It was important for Ezekiel to know.)
 God asked Ezekiel, “Son of Man, can these bones live?” (v.
-3) Ezekiel may not have had great faith, but he demonstrated to God that unlike the people of Judah, his faith was not totally dead.
-Even though he had grown up in captivity amidst the exiles, he showed that he had a modicum of faith.
+3) Ezekiel may not have had great faith, but he demonstrated to God that unlike the people of Judah, his faith was not dead.
+Even though he had grown up in captivity amidst the exiles, he demonstrated faith in Almighty God.

 Ezekiel, in answering God, stated, “O, Lord God, You know.” (v.
 3) Ezekiel had enough faith so as not to rule out that the dead bones could live again.
 His answer noted that if anyone could do it, it would be God.
 Ezekiel surmised that surely God could bring the bones back to life.